 We had an exclusive sneak peak at the Louisville Slugger 918 Prime Custom bat selector.
-That insight, coupled with a few conversations with major vendors and the manufacturer, allow us to put together this 2018 Louisville Slugger 918 Prime review.
+That insight, coupled with a few conversations with major vendors and the manufacturer, and a spin on the new custom Slugger site, allow us to put together this 2018 Louisville Slugger 918 Prime review.
 We combine that with our 2017 review of the 917 and our other 2018 baseball bat reviews and, in theory at least, we have some insight to share.

 What's New with the 918